 The replacement fund is composed of capital assessments paid by unit owners to fund future replacements and major repairs.
 Expenses from this fund are restricted to those items for which assessments were specifically collected.
-Interest earned on replacement funds remains in the replacement fund and is allocated per the Board of Directors.
+Interest earned on replacement funds remains in the replacement fund and is allocated to the pooled component.